-1 Introduction
+1. Introduction

 Interest in concurrent programming techniques is growing as a result of the increasing ubiquity of multicore systems on the desktop, and in mobile and embedded systems.
-Designing applications which can scale to not only the current generation of multicore systems, but also the next, is an important research topic.
+Designing applications which scale to current and, more importantly, future multicore systems is an important research topic.
 Process-oriented programming is one concurrency paradigm available for creating such scalable software.